 No R1 No configuration is available for node.
 Grey node No R1 Configuration is available and can be used.
 Blue node.
-Exported configuration persist ⊗ R2 OFF Configuration persist but it is disabled.
-Node will boot from NVRAM or factory default if it is wiped No R1 / ON Configuration persists and node will boot from the configuration after being wiped CONFIG SET Name Name And Cased Add new config set.
-CONFIG SET Name Node tamed Find tamed Find Cancel Rename config set.
+Exported configuration persist 8 R2 OFF Configuration persist but it is disabled.
+Node will boot from NVRAM or factory default if it is wiped No R1 / ON Configuration persists and node will boot from the configuration after being wiped CONFIG SET Name Rima Mil Canol Add new config set.
+CONFIG SET Note tamed For Carcel Rename config set.
 The Default Config Set cannot be renamed.
-X Config Set [P Addressing ∨ Select a Config Set and delete it.
+X Config Set IP Addressing ∨ Select a Config Set and delete it.
 You cannot delete the Default Config Set.
-The Default configuration set can be cleaned using the sidebar / More options / Delete default configuration set ۵ Upload configuration set from your local PC Download configuration set to your Local PC • Apply Config Set button: Sets all nodes to boot from the chosen config set. , Config Reset button: Sets all nodes to boot from none.
+The Default configuration set can be cleaned using the sidebar / More options / Delete default configuration set ± Upload configuration set from your local PC ۵ Download configuration set to your Local PC , Apply Config Set button: Sets all nodes to boot from the chosen config set. • Config Reset button: Sets all nodes to boot from none.
 Node will check boot order.
 If the Wipe function is used, nodes will boot from factory default.
-SV2 CI Last configuration change at 1952:] SV2 CI version 15.4 service times tamps debug datetime s Individual node export or import configuration.
+1 Last configuration change at 1952; 1 SW1 Call Version 15.4 2 service timestamps debug datatime s Individual node export or import configuration.
 Configuration export/import file format is .txt.